pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

   'This is a dangerous game of cat and mouse in the even more dangerous forest, do you want to play?'
 ```

 The flow diagram may differ from the actual response as you test and play around with how Alexa says things.
 She talks rather rapidly so you'll need a large supply of commas and other punctuation to keep her in check.
+For Arithilistic I was also a bit of a pedant and changed the responses if they came after a pause or if multiple people were playing, basically try and keep it contextual and conversational, as it will make it feel much more polished.

+Add our starting game state:

 `enums.js`